The Jim Yoshii Pile-Up

-The Jim Yoshii Pile-Up is a 5 piece band formed in 1997 in Oakland, California.
+The Jim Yoshii Pile-Up is a 5-piece band formed in 1997 in Oakland, California.
 Named after a high school friend of the band, their highly textured sound spans the range from indie to post-rock.
 They have released three full lengths on Absolutely Kosher Records.
-The Jim Yoshii Pile-Up has recorded with Christopher Walla of Deathcab for Cutie and Xiu Xiu.
+The Jim Yoshii Pile-Up has recorded with Christopher Walla of Death Cab for Cutie and Xiu Xiu.
 As of 2006, the band is on hiatus.
 Paul Gonzenbach is currently releasing albums under his own name.
 Noah Blumberg is in the duo Meanest Man Contest.